 Close-to-home holiday: rediscover places near where you live

-Will we spend the holidays 2021 in our own country or even in our own region?
-The travel restrictions may represent an opportunity: we can (re) discover the nearest places, those beauties a few steps from home that, precisely because they are close and daily, we have never stopped to observe.
+To reduce the impact of our holidays on climate change, we can (re) discover the nearest places, those beauties a few steps from home that, precisely because they are close and daily, we have never stopped to observe.
 It is the right time to do it!

 By organizing a close-to-home holiday we can get back in touch with our traditions and rediscover what is wonderful around us, those places of our cities and our territories that we may have crossed thousands of times, but which we have never explored and looked at with the eyes of a traveler.